How to Master Meditation – In the Quickest and Easiest Way Possible! Part 4

 The Question of “Time”

-One of the challenges that I mentioned earlier in the blogs was the “I Don’t Have Time” dilemma.
+One of the challenges that I mentioned earlier was the “I Don’t Have Time” dilemma.
 And, I had alluded to the idea that ultimately “time is irrelevant” when meditation is concerned.
 Also, I had promised to show you how to start meditating during your regular day, if sitting down formally (and closing your eyes) to meditate was not an option for you.